Insurance

 Can providers lose principal?

-Yes; if a verified event triggers payouts, the pool pays claims and the pool's asset balance decreases.
+Yes, if a verified event triggers payouts, the pool pays claims and its asset balance decreases.
 Premiums exist to compensate providers for bearing that risk.

 How are premiums set?

-Rates respond to utilization, market risk signals, and per‑market policy.
+Rates respond to utilizationutilizationThe share of a pool’s assets that are currently borrowed or in active use.View glossary entry, market risk signals, and per‑market policy.
 High demand or elevated risk → higher rate; fresh capital or calmer conditions → lower rate.

-Can I use the same collateral I use elsewhere?
+Can I use the same collateralcollateralAssets allowed as collateral and the maximum per‑asset size configured to manage concentration and risk.View glossary entry I use elsewhere?

 Where do protocol fees go?

 A policy share of premiums is routed to the FT buyback pipeline.
-When revenue‑funded, those buybacks drive the unlock mechanics (40:20:20:20) described in the FT Token docs.
+When revenue‑funded, those buybacks drive the unlock mechanics (40:40:20) described in the FT docs.

 Is coverage transferable?